John M. Ingersoll, 74 - Local Headline News

 He was the husband of Patricia (Christopher) Ingersoll and the late Sandra (McCutchen) Ingersoll.
 Mr. Ingersoll was the father of Kirk Ingersoll and his wife Jessica of Georgia and Staci Hayes and her husband Bryan of Alabama.
 He was the brother of Ann Crawley of South Carolina and Nora Nicholas of Pennsylvania.
 Mr. Ingersoll is also survived by his three grandchildren and several nieces and nephews.

-His funeral service will be held in the McDonald Funeral Home, 19 Yale Ave., Wakefield on Wednesday at 11 a.m.
-Interment will be at Lakeside Cemetery in Wakefield.
-Visitation for family and friends will be held at the funeral home on Tuesday from 4-7 p.m.
+His funeral service was held in the McDonald Funeral Home, 19 Yale Ave., Wakefield on Wednesday.
+Interment was at Lakeside Cemetery in Wakefield.
+Visitation for family and friends was held at the funeral home on Tuesday.

+In lieu of flowers, memorial contributions may be made to the Wyoming Masonic Lodge A.F. & A.M., 326 Main St., Melrose, MA 02176.

 Recent Comments